Rhino to Revit workflow

 Rule 4: Split closed NURBS curves

-The massing below was generated using the ‘sweep 2 rail’ command for each individual surface.
+The massing below was generated using the ‘sweep 2 rail’ command for each surface.
 The surfaces were then joined together to create a closed polysurface.
-This can then be exported as a *sat file and inserted into a Revit conceptual mass family.
+The geometry can then be exported as a *sat file and inserted into a Revit conceptual mass family.
 You’ll notice that without modifying the import instance, Revit automatically splits the closed curves.
-This is not ideal if you want control over where and how the surface is split.
+This automation is not ideal if you want control over where and how the surface is split.

 Rhino closed polysurface massing